Trophy hunting: World Cup replicas selling fast in Vietnam | Malay Mail

 It's a small consolation for football fans like Nhat who have little hope of seeing Vietnam — a lowly 102nd in Fifa's official rankings — compete in the World Cup any time soon.

-“If they do, I’ll give my trophies away for free,” said Nhat. — AFP
+“If they do, I'll give my trophies away for free,” said Nhat. — AFP-Relaxnews